tfenster/end2end/source/_posts/2021-02-02-creating-a-windows-docker-swarm-on-azure-using-terraform-part-iii.md

 }
 {% endhighlight %}

-You can see that quite some parameters are used to configure everything as needed, and you can see that almost all are read from Terraform variables like `$var.eMail` or properties of Terraform resources like `${azurerm_storage_account.main.name}`.
+You can see that quite some parameters are used to configure everything as needed, and you can see that almost all are read from Terraform variables like `${var.eMail}` or properties of Terraform resources like `${azurerm_storage_account.main.name}`.

 ## The details: Initializing and configuring the managers
 The manager initialization and configuration happens in two parts: First the Swarm itself is set up in [mgrInitSwarmAndSetupTasks.ps1][mgrInitSwarmAndSetupTasks.ps1]and then a task for everything else in [mgrConfig.ps1][mgrConfig.ps1] is started, as explained in the TL;DR. On all managers (and workers, as we will see later), the firewall needs to have three ports open, so that happens before initializing the Swarm itself: